 Contact an Attorney

 To protect yourself as a dog owner, you should make sure to know the laws in your state and take every precaution you can to inform others that you do have a dog and make sure your dog and those that may come in contact with you are safe.
 This can be frustrating for the dog owner and a victim.
-Should you own a dog or be a victim of a dog bite, contact an attorney, like a personal injury attorney from Andrew R. Lynch, P.C., as soon as possible.
+Should you own a dog or be a victim of a dog bite, contact an attorney, like a personal injury attorney in Atlanta, GA from Andrew R. Lynch, P.C., as soon as possible.

 Dogs can be completely unpredictable and because they do not speak the same language, it is hard to probably communicate about what is and is not okay.
 In the event that an unpredictable incident occurs, contact an attorney for your protection.